BrooksDigital/google_calendar/README.txt

 The module creates two new entity types - one for Calendars as a whole, and one for Events (entries) in those Calendars.
-Each Calendar has a name which can be, but does not have to be, the name of the calendar in the google web view.
+Each Calendar has a name which can be, but does not have to be, the name of the calendar in the Google web view.

 To import calendar entries, the appropriate authentication process must be